 The Affliction of My People

-What comforts you?
-What truly gives you security?
-Dr. Martyn Lloyd-Jones preaches from Acts 7:30–33, and presents one of the most comforting truths one can know: that God has acted in history for his people.
-God knows of our suffering and pain, the sorrows and hardships of life, and he knows of the oppressive nature of the world and our enemy, the devil.
-Our great hope of the Gospel is that God in Christ Jesus came down from Heaven and delivers his people.
-We see this in the Old Testament when the people of Israel are suffering under the cruel bondage of Pharaoh and the Egyptians.
-God raises up a deliverer, Moses, and through him leads Israel to freedom.
+What gives comfort and security?
+In this sermon titled “The Affliction of My People” where Dr. Martyn Lloyd-Jones preaches from Acts 7:30–33, he presents one of the most comforting truths one can know: that God has acted in history for His people.
+God knows of human suffering and pain, the sorrows and hardships of life, and the oppressive nature of the world and the enemy, the devil.
+The great hope of the gospel is that God in Christ Jesus came down from Heaven and delivered His people.
+This is seen in the Old Testament when the people of Israel are suffering under the cruel bondage of Pharaoh and the Egyptians.
+God raises up a deliverer, Moses, and through him led Israel to freedom.
 This is continuous throughout the entire Bible.
-We see God’s faithfulness manifested again and again as He provides a way to deliver His people.
-It is in Christ Jesus that we find true freedom over the bondage of sin and the destruction of the enemy’s forces and work.
-When Jesus came to redeem his people from their sins, he came to establish a new Kingdom where there is no oppression and evil, and where there is no eternal suffering.
-All who believe in Jesus Christ as the only Son of God are freed from their sin and may partake with him in the new Creation and in the Kingdom of God.
+God’s faithfulness is manifested again and again as He provides a way to deliver His people.
+It is in Christ Jesus that true freedom over the bondage of sin and the destruction of the enemy’s forces and work is found.
+When Jesus came to redeem His people from their sins, He came to establish a new kingdom where there is no oppression and evil, and where there is no eternal suffering.
+All who believe in Jesus Christ as the only Son of God are freed from their sin and may partake with him in the new creation and in the kingdom of God.